aairabella/hantek-pps2116A/README.md

 ## Introduction

-In www.enertronicsar.com  have a Hantek PPS 2116A Power Supply.
+In www.enertronicsar.com, we have a Hantek PPS 2116A Power Supply.
 Some characteristics of this power supply are:

 .
 Low ripple